 SMART (Shark-Management-Alert-in-Real-Time) drumlines are one of the measures currently being tested and trialled as part of the NSW Government's $16M Shark Management Strategy.

 The state-of the art technology differs greatly from the operation of traditional drumlines as they are designed and operated to maximise the survival of sharks and other marine animals caught.

-SMART drumlines are also an important research tool to better understand the movements and distribution of sharks.
-Sharks caught on SMART drumlines can be tagged and released.
-DPI can then provide alerts to the community via our network of 21 VR4G listening stations when they are close to shore.
-Once the shark is tagged, they are released approximately 1km offshore.
-Recent tracks from tagged sharks shows that they often head further offshore immediately after release (for the first 24-48 h), so in addition to minimising any threat of an interaction with water users, having them move offshore after release further enhances the utility of SMART drumlines as a non-lethal bather protection tool.
+Preliminary analysis of satellite tagged sharks suggests that they often head further offshore immediately after release (for the first 24-48 h).
+So in addition to minimising any immediate threat of an interaction with water users, their movement offshore after release further enhances the value of SMART drumlines as a non-lethal bather protection tool.

-Ten SMART Drumlines were also trialled at each of the following locations:
+Six month trials using ten SMART Drumlines have been undertaken each of the following locations:

 Our DPI Shark Tagging Team is having promising success tagging White, Tiger and Bull sharks using SMART drumline technology while it is also proving effective in catching target species with minimal bycatch and mortality.
 The initial trials of these SMART drumlines demonstrated their ability to capture sharks and trigger the system with instant alerts.

 They have proven to be four-times more effective than mesh nets on the North Coast during our six month trial earlier this year with minimal bycatch of non-target animals.

 DPI will continue its research to fine tune this gear for use in Australian conditions.
 This involves testing different gears (hooks, trace lengths and trace material), bait types to maximise catch rates of target shark species only, and videoing the activity of animals around SMART drumlines before and after capture using underwater cameras.